 This is possible with MAXMaps, the mapping tool that is part of MAXQDA.
 Open MAXMaps in the Visual Tools tab to start the tool and create a new map.
-Use Drag & Drop or Alt/option+double-click to copy codes from your code system to the map.
+Use drag and drop or Alt+double-click (Windows) or option+double-click (macOS) to copy codes from your code system to the map.
 Codes can be freely arranged on the map, linked to each other with arrows or lines, and free symbols or images can be added to the map.

 Coding is simple: drag a selected segment from the “Document Browser” to a code in the map.